Medical marketing for life-science and pharma

 Ideogen Medical Marketing is a medical marketing agency based in the Copenhagen area.
 If you are doing pharmaceutical marketing communication, we can help you.
-We work with life-science and pharma companies.
-We can provide you with full-service solutions to your needs.
-Of course, we do both online and off-line marketing.
+We work with life-science and pharma companies, and can provide you with full-service solutions to your needs.
+Of course, we do both digital and traditional marketing.

 medical marketing should deliver great content that connects with communities

-Medical marketing is about creating great content for the right communities.
+Medical marketing is about creating great medical content for communities.
 About combining scientific knowledge with an understanding of the market.
-It should be honest, relevant, and provide knowledge.
-No matter whether you are doing patient communication or doing pharmaceutical marketing communication to professionals.
+Pharmaceutical marketing communication should be honest, relevant, and provide knowledge.
+No matter whether you are doing patient communication or communicating to health care professionals.

-Good communication should be based on insights in the customers.
+Good communication should be based on insights.
 And in how the therapeutic area is organized.
+That is the key to creating excellent healthcare marketing tools.

-So get in touch today and learn how we can help you with your medical marketing needs.
+So get in touch today and learn how we can help you build medical marketing solutions.

 find inspiration in the blog

-If you click on the blog-link you will find posts related to medical marketing.
+If you click on the blog-link you will find posts related to medical marketing and to health care in general.
 We hope that you will find inspiration for your own work.
 Our aim is to provide content that you find relevant.
 Consequently we will appreciate any suggestions or tips for new stories that you would like to see.

 You will find stories about patients and how they use new media to interact in new ways.
 And stories related to ongoing public debates.
 One such example is the post about HPV-vaccinations.
 You will also find posts discussing new approaches in medical marketing.
 Here is a post about influencer marketing.
 Younger generations have a very different approach to media.
 And both Generation Z as well as millennials may require you to reconsider your communication approach.
 They do, after all, represent a significant portion of both present and future customers.
 We will also share stories from our ongoing business in both marketing and in helping medtech startups.